NVIDIA/cuda-quantum/Overview.md

 This folder contains the header files defining the MLIR dialects and transformations used by CUDA Quantum.
-The `Dialect` folder contains the tablegen definitions for Quake, QTX, and CC.
-The `CodeGen` folder declares the tablegen required to define MLIR Passes that lower Quake / QTX to code, specifically LLVM IR.
-The `Conversion` folder declares the tablegen necessary for passes that convert Quake to QTX and QTX to Quake.
-The `Transforms` folder contains the tablegen necessary for transformations on Quake and QTX (e.g. things like lambda lifting, generating extra kernel glue code, etc.).
+The `Dialect` folder contains the tablegen definitions for Quake and CC.
+The `CodeGen` folder declares the tablegen required to define MLIR Passes that lower Quake to code, specifically LLVM IR.
+The `Transforms` folder contains the tablegen necessary for transformations on Quake (e.g. things like lambda lifting, generating extra kernel glue code, etc.).

 ### `include/cudaq/Target`

-This folder contains the headers for taking Quake and QTX to other quantum programming languages like OpenQASM.
+This folder contains the headers for taking Quake to other quantum programming languages like OpenQASM.

 ### `lib/Frontend/nvqpp`